-This focus on human responses to chronic illness allows in-depth study of the human experience of health and illness, developmental issues, trajectory of illness, demands of illness, family burden, environments for care, loss, adaptation, coping, normalization, quality of life, and health policy related to chronic illness, as well as long-term outcomes for adults with chronic conditions.
+This focus is on in-depth study of the human experience of health and illness, developmental issues, health promotion, trajectory of illness, demands of illness, family burden, environments for care, loss, adaptation, coping, normalization, quality of life, and health policy related to health and illness, as well as long-term outcomes for adults and children with acute and chronic conditions.

-Required course: 951a.
+Required courses: 943a/b.